Comments: 1-15, 16-30, 31-45, 46-60, 61-75, 76-90, 91-105, 106-120, 121-135, 136-150, 151-165, 166-180, 181-195, 196-210, 211

 I just bought a mazda 626 95' and it drives fine on the road, but when I get on the high way it doesn't shift after I think third gear or fourth gear (65mph.) does any body know what could this be maybe something with the over drive?

-Hi, I have a 96 Mazda 626 LX.
-I bought it in 2004 at 89000 miles on it.
-I have already spent $1300 on it for a new rack and pinion and the transmission fluid pump.
-Now at 99500, I am having the same problem as other, the O/D light is blinking and the transmission is shifting pretty hard and the check engine light in also on.
-I tried turning off the car immediately when it happened the first time and waited for about five minutes.
+Now at 99500, I am having the same problem as others; the O/D light is blinking and the transmission is shifting pretty hard, and the check engine light in also on.
+I tried turning off the car immediately when it happened the first time, and waited for about five minutes.
 It was alright for a while, but then it starts blinking again.
 This is going on for about a month now.
-I also have the vibration problem.
-The mechanic said it is because of the engine mounts.
-I am not driving the car more than 25 miles from home.
-I dont know when its going to totally bust out on me.
-I searched the web about this problem and found this website.

-This is the Link for filing a complaint with NHTSA: http://www-odi.nhtsa.dot.gov/cars/problems/complain/
+This is the link for filing a complaint with NHTSA: http://www-odi.nhtsa.dot.gov/cars/problems/complain/

 I have been searching for a small used import car, and today I found a 1995 Mazda 626 with the auto trans with 112,000 miles on it.
-Deciding to do some research first like always I luckily found this site.
+Deciding to do some research first like always, I luckily found this site.

-However I still like the car and seeing how many people are having the same problems I dug deep into the Internet looking for solutions.
-I hope these may help some of you solve your problems because obviously Mazda isn't.
+However I still like the car, and seeing how many people are having the same problems, I dug deep into the Internet looking for solutions.
+I hope these may help some of you solve your problems, because obviously Mazda isn't.

 It appears overheating is the #1 cause of the transmissions failing on these cars.
-For one the transmission service interval is about twice as long as the life of ATF fluid as it breaks down each time it is heated.
+For one, the transmission service interval is about twice as long as the life of ATF fluid, as it breaks down each time it is heated.

 So the transmission fluid should be changed at the latest it seems every 12,000 miles.

-Which sells a $55 vale kit which is supposed to fix the problems with these transmissions which it lists as "Runaway line pressure and the parts breakage which result.
+Also I found a place http://www.drivetrain.com/parts_catalog/transmissions_automatics/problem_solving_and_prevention_kits.html that sells a $55 valve kit that is supposed to fix the problems with these transmissions, which it lists as "Runaway line pressure and the parts breakage which results.
 Fixes converter slip, bushing wear & planet burnup.
-Fixes code 628 an low lube condition."
-Which from my searching falls right in to the problems these transmissions are having from those who actually get a mechanic who will go through and check everything.
-Most mechanic will just slap a new one in time after time without actually trying to discover what caused the original to go down in the first place.
+Fixes code 628 and low lube condition."
+Which from my searching falls right into the problems these transmissions are having, from those who actually get a mechanic, who will go through and check everything.
+Most mechanic will just slap a new one in time after time, without actually trying to discover what caused the original to go down in the first place.

-So there is a fix kit out there and at $55 vs a new transmission after transmission it's worth a shot.
-I mean if you are about to put a 3rd transmission in it whats an extra $55 that might actually fix the problem.
+So there is a fix kit out there, and at $55 vs a new transmission after transmission, it's worth a shot.
+I mean if you are about to put a 3rd transmission in it, what's an extra $55 that might actually fix the problem.

 Anyway to sum it up...